progklb/playground-unreal/Content/StarterCourse/README.md

 ### Typical Project Structure

-Based on the UE5 starter content.
+Based on the UE5 starter content, and other examples.

 ```txt
 +-- Content